swjnch/SQL_Projects/Data Bank/Customer_Transactions.md

 5. What is the percentage of customers who increase their closing balance by more than 5%?

+The closing_balance table from the above question is used to solve this.
+Data was filtered for the first and last month balance and using the percent change formula the customers who increased their closing balance by more than 5% were determined.

             WITH cte AS(
                       SELECT *,
                             ROW_NUMBER() OVER(PARTITION BY customer_id ORDER BY txn_month) AS RnASC,